Weak localization as probe of spin-orbit-induced spin-split bands in bilayer graphene proximity coupled to WSe$_2$

 Proximity-induced SOC in BLG also affects the Berry phase accumulated when encircling one of the K-points in the Brillouin zone.
 In pristine BLG with negligible SOC, the Berry phase is $\pm 2 \pi$, which leads to the observation of weak localization (WL) in diffusive, phase-coherent quantum transport~\cite{Gorbachev2007,Liao2010Oct,Engels2014Sep}.
-In contrast, when Rashba-type SOC is induced — for example, via proximity to a TMD such as WSe$_2$ — the Berry phase is reduced to $\pm \pi$~\cite{zhai_layered_2022-1,zhai_layered_2022}, resulting in weak anti-localization (WAL) ~\cite{Wang2015nov, Wang2016oct, Yang2016sep, Yang2017jul, Voelkl2017Sep, Zihlmann2018Feb, Afzal2018feb, Wakamura2018Mar, Jafarpisheh2018Dec, amann2021}.
+In contrast, when Rashba-type SOC is induced — for example, via proximity to a TMD such as WSe$_2$ — the Berry phase is reduced to $\pm \pi$~\cite{Zhai2022May}, resulting in weak anti-localization (WAL) ~\cite{Wang2015nov, Wang2016oct, Yang2016sep, Yang2017jul, Voelkl2017Sep, Zihlmann2018Feb, Afzal2018feb, Wakamura2018Mar, Jafarpisheh2018Dec, amann2021}.
 The appearance of WAL is, in fact, commonly regarded as a hallmark of proximity-induced SOC in BLG-based heterostructures.
 The situation becomes more complex when a band gap is opened, as the accumulated Berry phase then depends on the $k$-values that define the closed orbit.
 However, for orbits near the band edge, i.e. the K-points, the accumulated Berry phase approaches zero, with its detailed dependence determined by the specifics of the proximity-induced SOC and the spin-split band structure.
-This gives rise to WL near the band edge making it a sensitive probe for band structure properties.
+This gives rise to WL near the band edge, making it a sensitive probe for band structure properties.

-In this work, we report on high-quality BLG/\ch{WSe2} devices that exhibit both high charge carrier mobility and excellent band gap tunability — indicative of minimal interfacial disorder.
-The devices operate in a quasi-ballistic transport regime.
+In this work, we report on a high-quality BLG/\ch{WSe2} device that exhibit both high charge carrier mobility and excellent band gap tunability — indicative of minimal interfacial disorder.
+The device operates in a quasi-ballistic transport regime.
 We demonstrate that robust electrostatic control enables the formation of gate-defined lateral p–n–p cavities, which give rise to weak anti-localization features in the magneto-conductance.
-Furthermore, one of the devices exhibits a pronounced weak localization feature that can be unambiguously attributed to the proximity-induced spin-split valence band of the graphene layer in contact with \ch{WSe2}.
+Furthermore, we observe pronounced weak localization that can be unambiguously attributed to the proximity-induced spin-split valence band of the graphene layer in contact with \ch{WSe2}.
 This provides direct evidence of the proximity-induced spin splitting probed by transport spectroscopy.